google/crosvm/docs/book/src/running_crosvm/example_usage.md

 ./tools/examples/example_simple
 ```

+The login username will be the username on the host, and it will prompt to decide the password on
+the first login in the VM.

 ## Add Networking Support

 Networking support is easiest set up with a TAP device on the host, which can be done with: